Banner-Image-36-2000-1335.jpg

 • A private guided walking tour of Salzburg, to introduce us to its Baroque wonders.

-• A visit and guided tour of Schloss Hellbrunn, a magnificent renaissance building with spacious grounds and the entertaining Wasserspiele (trick fountains).
+• A visit and guided tour of Schloss Hellbrunn, a magnificent Renaissance building with spacious grounds and the entertaining Wasserspiele (trick fountains).

 • A day trip to the serene and beautiful Königssee, complete with a boat trip across the lake to visit the 17th-century Church of St Bartholomew.